-You can make yourself very marketable with Medical Office Administration, as you get exposed to computerized accounting, business office administration, and medical billing.
+You can make yourself very marketable with the Medical Office Administration training program, as you get exposed to computerized accounting, business office administration, and medical billing.
 All of these are in demand.
-Many medical offices are looking for some accounting knowledge, and QuickBooks is part of the program.
+Many medical offices are looking for some accounting training, and QuickBooks is part of the Hunter Business School program.

-The Medical Office Administration program prepares students with the skills necessary to provide excellent administrative support while working and playing a key role in running an efficient, productive office in a variety of medical and business environments.
+The Medical Office Administration training program prepares Hunter Business School students with the skills and training necessary to provide excellent administrative support while working and playing a key role in running an efficient, productive office in a variety of medical and business environments.
 Through a blend of classroom instruction and practical hands-on training, students receive an in-depth education in computer data entry of patient information; patient files; filing systems and records; insurance claim filing; and billing and coding.

-In addition to courses in management and computer applications, students learn anatomy and physiology, health care administration, EMR (electronic medical records), insurance theory, and insurance claims management.
-Students are also exposed to the different parts of Medicare, what to do in case of medical emergencies, and the legal aspects of health care, including HIPAA (the Health Insurance Portability and Accountability Act of 1996) and OSHA (the Occupational Safety and Health Act).
+In addition to courses in management and computer applications, Hunter Business School students learn anatomy and physiology, health care administration, EMR (electronic medical records), insurance theory, and insurance claims management.
+Medical Office Administration training program students are also exposed to the different parts of Medicare, what to do in case of medical emergencies, and the legal aspects of health care, including HIPAA (the Health Insurance Portability and Accountability Act of 1996) and OSHA (the Occupational Safety and Health Act).

 MO101 (60 hours)

-During this course, students are introduced to the various parts of a computer and its operation.
+During this keyboard training course, Hunter Business School students are introduced to the various parts of a computer and its operation.
 The class includes the development of keyboarding skills through touch method, mastery of the keyboard, and typing speed building.
 Students progress from basic keyboarding skills to an understanding of Microsoft Word and the fundamentals of word processing.
 Creating professional memos and business letters are explored.
 Lessons include processing mail and telecommunications.
 Career Services participates and assists in the preparation of résumés.
 Prerequisite: None

 MO103 (60 hours)

-Students are provided with a comprehensive study of the human body through and explanation of the structure and functions of its parts.
+Hunter Business School students are provided with a comprehensive study of the human body through and explanation of the structure and functions of its parts.
 Starting with a basic cellular composition, each body system is examined, with emphasis on both normal and pathological processes.
-Systems covered include skeletal, muscular, circulatory, and respiratory.
+Systems covered in this class include skeletal, muscular, circulatory, and respiratory.

 Integrated into the study of each system is an introduction to the language of medicine.
 Medical terms are taught, along with their relationship to the human body.
-Students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each system.
+Hunter Business School students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each system.
 This new language is used to facilitate communication with other health care professionals about their patients.
-Abbreviations and medical specialites are included.
-Prerequisite: None
+Abbreviations and medical specialties are included.
+Course Prerequisite: None

 MO201 (30 hours)